-If your dog ate some raw chicken bones, it’s better to offer it a meal.
+If your dog ate some raw chicken bones, offering it a meal is better.
 This way the bone and the rest of the food are digested simultaneously.

 The dinner will also stimulate the production of stomach acids in your dog’s stomach.
 This will aid in the digestion and dissolution of the bones.

-Give chicken wing tips and neck pieces if you decide to treat your dog chicken bones. and if you want you can add some rib bones with them.
-But before doing so, do learn if ribs bones are dog-safe or not.
+Give chicken wing tips and neckpieces if you treat your dog with chicken bones. and if you want you can add some rib bones to them.
+But before doing so, learn if ribs bones are dog-safe.

 Also, always chop them up into tiny pieces.
-This is to avoid the bones from getting stuck in your dog’s throat.
+This prevents the bones from getting stuck in your dog’s throat.

 Are Cooked Chicken Bones Safe?

-Cooked chicken bones, like other cooked bones, are considered riskier than raw.
+Like other cooked bones, cooked chicken bones are considered riskier than raw.